 If you don’t have the savings to compensate your attorney, contingency fees are your friend.
 This payment method doesn’t require you to pay anything out-of-pocket — you’ll only lose a percentage of the winnings from your case.

 “For plaintiffs that cannot afford to pay for a lawyer, a contingency fee arrangement is ideal.
 This allows them to get good representation and not worry about the possibility of losing the case while still having to pay a legal bill,” says Silley.

-“However, it’s important to note that contingency fees are not available in all types of cases.
-And even if the attorney might be open to it, Bar Association rules may limit the use of such fee arrangements (e.g., cannot be used in criminal cases or custody disputes),” he adds
+“However, it’s important to note that contingency fees are not available in all types of cases,” he adds.
+“And even if the attorney might be open to it, Bar Association rules may limit the use of such fee arrangements.”
+For example, contingency fees cannot be used in criminal cases or custody disputes.

 If your case qualifies for this payment structure, ask for it when shopping around for a lawyer.